 Facility requests are processed in the prescribed format, and those conforming to defined credit criteria are approved within the delegated credit approval authorities in compliance with established policies, standards and procedures.
 The Group's credit risk is being mitigated by taking security in secured lending transactions.
-Credit exceptions to established underwriting criteria must be approved by an officer with sufficient exception approval authority.
-Exceptions are documented, tracked and submitted to senior management for review on a regular basis.
+Credit exceptions to established underwriting criteria must be approved by the officers or committees with sufficient exception approval authority.
+Exceptions are documented, tracked or reported to senior management/committees for review on a regular basis.